About Us

 on Lotus 1-2-3, publishing "The Real Estate Guide", the first add-on for 1-2-3.

-FoxPro Letter, which continued for 10 years.
-Les was ultimately named a VFP MVP
+Letter, which continued for 10 years.
+Les was ultimately named a VFP MVP by Microsoft.

-Services, and specialize in rewriting FoxPro applications into WPF and C# with
+Services.
+We specialize in rewriting FoxPro applications into WPF and C#.

 |